PrincetonUniversity/cuOrbit/README.md

 ### Running

-Either of the two build methods will create a library, and an executable `cuOrbit.x`.
+Either of the two build methods will create a library `libcuorbit.so`, and an executable `cuOrbit.x`.
 The executable runs using only that library with an associated `orbit_config_api.h` header.